 Despite its semi-urban location, there are some incredible mountain views to be enjoyed and wildlife to see, including prairie dogs, white-tailed deer, and even bobcats.
 There are many different species of birds to look out for too, and at night the air is filled with the hooting of owls and the yipping of coyotes.

 The organ pipe cactus for which the area is named is what attracts most people here, although the landscape makes this one of the most beautiful places to camp in Arizona.
 It’s a green desert here, a land of saguaros, mountains, and, of course, the organ pipe cactus.
-The hiking, biking, and horseback riding around the area is pretty awesome too.
+The horseback riding, hiking and biking trails around the area are pretty awesome too.

 Campgrounds here are very natural, surrounded by the desert landscape and spectacular views of the distant mountains.
-There are 208 sites on the campsite, divided into peaceful, generator-free areas for tents and another for RVs.
+There are 208 sites on the grounds, divided into peaceful, generator-free areas for tents and another for RV camping.
 Thanks to the remoteness of the location, the campground very rarely fills to capacity.

 In some parts of the campground, the only sound you’ll hear is the crooning of the wind and birdsong.
 That said, a reasonable degree of comfort is provided in the form of flush toilets and showers.
 If you’re likely to arrive too late to pitch your tent, check out the town of Ajo some 20 minutes away, where you’ll find accommodation to suit most budgets.

-Bonita Canyon Campground is located in the south of the state, close to the Mexican border.
+Bonita Canyon Campground in Chiricahua National Monument is situated in the southern part of the state, near the Mexican border.

 Visitors come here to enjoy the many hiking trails that meander up and down the hillsides, winding in and out of the spectacular stone towers, which, to our mind, merit a place on any list of the state’s most impressive natural wonders.
 Other fun things to do here include wildlife viewing, horseback riding, and stargazing.